metaphysicsIO/rolghlacadh/README.md

 ## What it does
 You name yourself then it displays default stats.
 I am only going to work on this when I do have free time.
-Unfortunatly, I don't have a lot of that with all the other projects I am working on.
+Unfortunately, I don't have a lot of that with all the other projects I am working on.

 ## Project goal